Learning Post-Newtonian Corrections from Numerical Relativity: 2PN to 3PN Experiment

-For this experiment, we used $L_2$ regularization defined from the squared $L_2$ norm of the network parameters only including the weights.\footnote{ Because the purpose of regularization is preventing overfitting, we only want to penalize the weights that affect the sensitivity of the outputs to the inputs and not the biases. }
+is the squared $L_2$ norm of the neural-network weights, $\theta^{\mathrm{NN}}_n$.
+The coefficient $\lambda_{L_2}$ is a hyperparameter that controls the strength of the regularization.
+Because regularization aims to reduce sensitivity to inputs, the penalty is applied only to the weights and not to the biases.

-We use the quasi-Newton BFGS routine for optimization.
-We also experimented with adaptive methods such as Adam~\cite{kingma2014adam} optimizer, but found that, given the small training data size and and relatively small network size the multi-batching advantages of Adam could not be fully exploited for the given framework.
+We use the quasi-Newton BFGS routine to minimize the total loss function, $\lie_\mathrm{total}$.
+We also experimented with adaptive methods such as the Adam~\cite{kingma2014adam} optimizer, but found that, given the small training data size and relatively small network size, the minibatching advantages of Adam could not be fully exploited for the given framework.

 The network achieves an average waveform mismatch on the order of $10^{-8}$ between 3PN and NN-corrected 2PN waveforms over the training range of $q\in[1,8]$.
 To confirm generalization, $20\%$ of the data are withheld for validation at the start of the training.
-The training and validation losses converges to the same tolerance as shown in Fig.~\ref{fig:2pn3pn_loss_history}.
-The sharp increase in loss around epoch\footnote{ In the machine learning context, \emph{epochs} and \emph{iterations} are distinct: an epoch corresponds to a forward pass through all training samples, whereas an iteration refers to a single parameter update after processing a batch of data.
-Since our training does not use mini-batching, the two terms are equivalent in this work.}, $n=6000$, marks the transition from segmented-waveform training to full-waveform training.
+A representative worst validation case, including the waveform modes and orbital velocity is shown in Fig.~\ref{fig:worst_case_PN}.
+The training and validation losses converge to the same tolerance as shown in Fig.~\ref{fig:2pn3pn_loss_history}.
+Here, an epoch refers to one complete pass through the full training dataset; since our implementation does not use minibatching, each epoch corresponds to a single update (i.e. one optimization step).
+The sharp increase in loss around epoch $n=6000$, marks the transition from segmented-waveform training to full-waveform training.

 Because the loss function is defined solely in terms of waveform mismatch, the orbital and mode corrections can exhibit degeneracy, where different combinations of corrections yield nearly identical waveform errors.
 For example, the NN could overemphasize waveform mode correction to compensate for an inaccurately learned orbital correction.
 To verify that this degeneracy did not lead to poor modeling of the orbital dynamics, we perform additional post-training diagnostics.
 In particular, we compare the corrected $v$-trajectories with the reference 3PN results in Fig.~\ref{fig:worst_case_PN} alongside the real part of the $h_{2,2}$ and $h_{2,1}$, and examine the learned coefficients of the $\vdot$ correction in Fig.~\ref{fig:NN_orbitalcorrection}.